 After the international break, Atlanta will be back to a three-game a week schedule for the remainder of the month.
 Atlanta is currently in third place in the Eastern Conference but will be looking to make a final push for the first seed in the East, but they can only hope the Philadelphia Union and NYCFC drop points.

-After a well-deserved two week break, Atlanta will face off against the Columbus Crew at Mercedes-Benz Stadium on September 14th.
+After a well-deserved two week break, Atlanta will face off against the Columbus Crew, with the match to be played at Mercedes-Benz Stadium on September 14th.

 Photo Credits: John Bazemore / AP.